Brittany K. Barnett is an attorney, author and entrepreneur. Her memoir,

 As the daughter of a formerly incarcerated mother, Brittany knows first-hand the impact of mass incarceration is far reaching, devastating families and entire communities.
 Dedicated to transforming the criminal justice system, Brittany founded two nonprofits to carry out her life’s work: the Buried Alive Project, which works to dismantle life without parole sentences handed down under federal drug laws and Girls Embracing Mothers, dedicated to empowering girls with mothers in prison.

 Through her criminal justice work, Brittany has encountered some of the most brilliant minds humanity has to offer.
 Her work is multi-dimensional.
 She not only frees people from prison, she uses her extensive corporate experience to cultivate their creative and entrepreneurial powers to better the world.
 Brittany is the founder of XVI Capital Partners and Milena Reign, social enterprises devoted to shifting the paradigm to show the world changing impact that formerly incarcerated people can have when they have access to resources not to merely survive, but to thrive.

-Brittany is a graduate of Southern Methodist University’s Dedman School of Law.
-She recently worked with the team at #cut50 to lead its #clemencyNOW campaign and continues to passionately represent and advocate for nonviolent drug offenders who are serving draconian sentences in federal prison under outdated and unduly harsh sentencing laws.
-Before following her passion for criminal justice reform, she was Associate General Counsel at ORIX USA Corporation focusing on mergers and acquisitions and general corporate matters.
-Prior to her legal career, she worked for an accounting firm, PricewaterhouseCoopers, LLP, and earned her license as a Certified Public Accountant.
-Brittany also holds Bachelor’s and Master’s degrees in Accounting.
+She is a graduate of SMU’s Dedman School of Law.
+She previously served as the Associate General Counsel at ORIX USA Corporation focusing on mergers & acquisitions and general corporate matters.
+Prior to her legal career, Brittany earned her license as a Certified Public Accountant and worked for international accounting firm, PricewaterhouseCoopers LLP.
+She holds Bachelor’s and Master’s degrees in Accounting.